 Riddles such as these explore the commonalities and relationships among things.
 Engage in such riddles and games with your child, so that their lateral thinking abilities develop.
 Puzzles are a great way to develop this ability to think outside the box.

-- Give them opportunities.
+Give them opportunities.
 Take your kids to animal shows, science fairs and concerts.
 Let them join the school scouts team if there is one.
-Buy them a bike so that they can move around on their own.
+Buy them a bike so that they can move around on their own and get a pump here at Pumps for Bikes so they are always prepared.
 Take them to good movies.
 The idea is to give them as much exposure as possible, as many experiences as possible.

 Ultimately, it is the parents and their parenting style that decides a child’s future.
 Each child is unique.
 Parents will have to adapt the guidelines above to suit their own children’s needs.